Technical skills get you interviews. Interview skills get you offers.

 Common failure: Silent coding.
 If the interviewer can't follow your thinking, they can't evaluate your problem-solving ability.

-What happens: Multiple rounds including coding, system design (for senior roles), and behavioral interviews.
+The onsite loop lasts 4-6 hours with multiple rounds including coding, system design (for senior roles), and behavioral interviews.
 May be virtual or in-person.

 Typical structure: